-'I'm angry and I'm hurt,' | Social media post shows 5 teachers holding up racial slur
+'I'm angry and I'm hurt' | Social media post shows 5 teachers holding up racial slur

 "This isn't our school this was a mistake," Smith said.
 "Everybody in the world makes mistakes, everybody in the world has faults and this is just a little fault that we've had.
 This is not our school.
 I truly believe that they did not know what they were posting."

-In a statement, the district said they are investigating and will take the appropriate disciplinary actions after their investigation is complete. they also added this.
+In a statement, the district said they are investigating and will take the appropriate disciplinary actions after their investigation is complete.
+They also added this.

 "We recognize that this ill-informed action caused hurt and offense to many students and families in our school and in the wider community.
 We offer no excuse as to why this word was used.
 In a statement to families last night, we apologized for the incident and sought their forgiveness.
 We also ask that of anyone who has been impacted by this picture."

-"It's a blanket statement, it's the same thing we always have to forgive them for their transgressions because they don't know how to handle racial issues," said one parent.
+"It's a blanket statement, it's the same thing, we always have to forgive them for their transgressions because they don't know how to handle racial issues," said one parent.

 5 On Your Side also spoke with the St. Charles County NAACP.
 The branch's president said they will be reaching out to school leaders.